Selective Laser Trabeculoplasty Outcomes in Northern Ghana

 Inclusion criteria

-2. Any contraindication to SLT (e.g., unable to sit at the laser-mounted slit-lamp, past history of or active uveitis, inadequate visualization of trabecular meshwork)
+2. Any contraindication to SLT (e.g. unable to sit at the laser-mounted slit-lamp, past history of or active uveitis, inadequate visualization of trabecular meshwork)

-3. Congenital or secondary glaucoma
+3. Congenital or early-onset glaucoma

 4. Visually significant cataract with intention to undergo cataract surgery in the subsequent year